 Tropical storms and hurricanes have a significant impact on Caribbean weather, especially between June and November.
 But most travelers overestimate the threat of hurricanes while overlooking other weather factors that can affect their trip.
-Across the Caribbean, though weather patterns vary, the climate falls under the category of "tropical marine," where there is a distinct wet and dry season and minimal variation in temperature.
+Across the Caribbean, though weather patterns vary, the climate falls under the category of "tropical marine," where there are distinct wet and dry seasons and minimal variation in temperature.
 This also means that, although there is a risk of hurricanes, there is a reasonably defined time of year when the risk is highest, and there is relatively little chance of certain islands being hit at all.

 Bottom line: There are dozens of islands in the Caribbean, so the odds of a hurricane hitting the one you're vacationing on are slim.
 Some islands, like Curacao, Aruba, and Bonaire, almost never get hit by big storms.
 And you'll dodge the rainy season altogether if you travel to the Caribbean between December and May.